“No, thank you.”

 “You don’t, by the way.”
 Erika pauses and looks to her side, raising a brow and resorting to silence once again until Looker clarifies.
 “Want the truth as much as I do.
 I’ve been tracking interregional renegade movement for over a decade, trying to dig deep enough to tear the whole system out by the roots.
 You would be satisfied with making sure your city or region is clean, and I understand why.
 But I won’t be.
 Not without hard evidence that the Casino is as far as it goes.”

-Erika meets his gaze, realizing that she’s been wrong to categorize him as just another police officer, interested in doing their job well at best and taking the presumption of righteousness for granted at worst.
+Erika meets his gaze, realizing that she’s been wrong to categorize him as just another detective, interested in doing their job well at best and taking the presumption of righteousness for granted at worst.
 She has little patience for virtue signaling, but can at least respect someone who wants to competently get their job done.

 Looker is doing neither.
 He’s a True Believer, doing what he believes needs to be done for the greater good.